-As hearing devices advance even further in technology, so have the capabilities of t-coil.
-In the past, when the hearing aid was set to telecoil, the microphone on the hearing aid for the general environment would turn off and the individual could only hear the phone.
-Now, some hearing aids are capable allowing the listener to access the t-coil setting and environmental noise simultaneously.
-Also, professionals are often able to set up the telecoil to automatically come on or manually depending upon your preference.
+As hearing aid and cochlear implant technology has advanced, so too have the capabilities of t-coils.
+In the past, when a hearing aid was set to telecoil mode, the microphone on the device would turn off and the wearer would only be able to hear sounds from the phone.
+However, newer hearing aids are capable of allowing the listener to access both the t-coil setting and environmental noise simultaneously, allowing for a more natural listening experience.

 In addition to this, professionals are often able to set up the telecoil to automatically come on or manually depending on the wearer's preference.
 This can be especially helpful for individuals who frequently use telecoil-enabled devices and want to easily switch between modes without having to manually adjust their hearing aids.

 Adjusting the T-Coil Setting for Your Hearing Needs

 Just like with any other hearing aid or cochlear implant setting, the t-coil must be adjusted to meet the specific needs of the wearer's hearing loss.
 Your audiologist or hearing instrument specialist can program the t-coil setting to amplify sounds in a way that best suits your hearing needs, ensuring that you are able to hear conversations on the phone and other sound sources clearly and comfortably.

 Specialized adjustments may also be necessary for individuals who plan to use a neckloop with an amplified stethoscope, as it is important to have the bass sounds amplified appropriately to listen to heartbeats.
 In these cases, it is important to work closely with your hearing specialist to ensure that your t-coil is programmed to work optimally with your specific equipment and hearing needs.